RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ### Proposed Design: Plan G: Minimal Instruction Set Computer (MISC)

-A MISC machine which aims to have a core of less than 100 lines of code.
+A MISC machine which aims to have a core of a few hundred lines of code.

-This plan is very easy to implement but factoring is not especially easy.
+This plan is very easy to implement although factoring is not especially easy.

+All instructions are fixed-width and 32 bits wide (FW32).

+Internal address space is all RAM, word-addressed, and comes in 5 standard sizes:

+- XS = 1 kB (2 nibbles)
+- S = 16 kB (3 nibbles)
+- M = 256 kB (4 nibbles)
+- L = 4 MB (5 nibbles)
+- XL = 64 MB (6 nibbles)

+This scheme makes modular virtualization possible.

+The only things which stop the VM are:

+- the halt instruction
+- an illegal instruction
+- memory access out of bounds

-For ongoing experiments see 'dev/fvm/c/qmisc.c' and 'dev/fvm/x86/qmisc.s'.
+For ongoing (inconsistent and incomplete) experiments see:

+- 'dev/fvm/js/fvm2.js'
+- 'dev/fvm/c/qmisc.c'
+- 'dev/fvm/x86/qmisc.s'

-This is now the front-runner for FVM 2.0.
+Plan G is now the front-runner for FVM 2.0.

 Why?
-Quality (eliminate complexity and undefined behaviour).
+Quality (eliminate complexity and any accidental undefined behaviour in VM implementation).

 Quality matters more than performance.

 Quality requires simplicity.

+Hardware freedom also remains paramount.

 ### Proposed Design: Plan A: Improved Stack Machine